angular/angular/aio/content/guide/architecture.md

 Angular apps are modular and Angular has its own modularity system called _NgModules_.

 NgModules are a big deal.
-This page introduces modules; the [NgModules](guide/ngmodule) page covers them in depth.
+This page introduces modules; the [NgModules](guide/ngmodules) pages relating to NgModules covers them in detail.

 <br class="clear">